marschro-divae/acdl_helper/README.md

   - remark: Setting this, completely overrides the default (no merge)

 - `plugins`:
-  - default: **[]**
+  - default: **{}**
-  - description: Array of plugins to be used
+  - description: Object of plugins to be used
   - remark: Plugins are configured as objects with plugin-identifier as key and config oject as value

 Right after initialization, `window.acdl_helper` provides its core functionality and plugins (if installed and configured)

 ### Core API

-The core of the `acdl_helper` basically provides one simple function `catch()` which _catches_ the current adobeDataLayer push-event, mostly received in the Adobe Launch event-lifecycle by the [Adobe Client Data Layer Extension](https://exchange.adobe.com/apps/ec/104231).
+The core of the `acdl_helper` basically provides one simple function `catch()` which _catches_ the current adobeDataLayer push-event.
+This event is mostly processed in the Adobe Launch event-lifecycle by the [Adobe Client Data Layer Extension](https://exchange.adobe.com/apps/ec/104231).

 After catching the event, the returned `get()` function provides the state of the component, that emitted the event - this could be any component (also the page, which is just a special component)